randomtruffles/Dominion_League/rules.md

 <a name="4.3.2"></a>4.3.2.
 For example, getting advice from Dominion Strategy articles or from spectators is not allowed.

 ### <a name="4.4"></a>4.4.
+Starting player

+Each player should go first 3 times in a 6 game match.
+It is each player's responsibility to ensure that they get 3 starts in a match.

+<a name="4.4.1"></a>4.4.1.
+The first game of a match should have a random starting player.
+This is the default setting when creating a new table on Dominion Online.

+<a name="4.4.2"></a>4.4.2.
+Starting player should alternate for the remaining games.

+<a name="4.4.3"></a>4.4.3.
+If the table host makes a mistake in setting starting player, future games should be used to correct the discrepancy as quickly as possible.
+For example, if player A starts games 1 and 2, player B should start games 3 and 4.
+This should be done even if it is not possible for one of the players to receive 3 starts.
+For example, if player A starts games 1 through 4, player B should start games 5 and 6.

+<a name="4.4.4"></a>4.4.4.
+If the table host makes a mistake in setting starting player, and this mistake is caught during an ongoing game that has not reached turn 2, either player may request that the game be abandoned only if one player cannot reach 3 starts using future games per [4.4.3](#4.4.3).
+Otherwise, the game must be played out normally.

+<a name="4.4.5"></a>4.4.5.
+Games cannot be voided after the fact due to a mismatch in starting player counts.

+### <a name="4.4"></a>4.4.
 Table settings

 Games played on Dominion Online should use the default table settings provided by the client, with the following exceptions, found under "Advanced Options":